jthughes/jthughes/README.md

   - teaching year 10 Digital Technologies a mix of Visual Studio Windows Form apps and 2D Unity games.
 (2022)
   - built a [C++ class generator](https://github.com/jthughes/42-CPP-Class-Builder) webpage using Blazor ([link](https://jthughes.github.io/42-CPP-Class-Builder/))
 - 5 Python projects:
+  - Collaborator on [companion web app](https://github.com/isabelle-sanford/kkc4) for a highly customised online mafia/werewolf forum game.
+    - Implemented a lot of the object structure for modelling game state.
+    - Built logic to handle action that can affect other actions so as to avoid paradoxes and ensure actions are applied in the appropriate order.
   - Guided [Boot.Dev](https://www.boot.dev/) projects:
     - [BookBot](https://github.com/jthughes/bookbot)
     - [Asteroids](https://github.com/jthughes/asteroidsgame) - PyGame